-The target population only focused on worker and bystanders at metal degreasing facilities since this case study aimed to estimated occupational health benefits.
-The target health outcome was kidney cancer since there is strong evidence to support the causal relationship between TCE and kidney cancer (Chiu et al., 2013). his case- study, win tAs a result, e estimated the health benefit and cost between TCE inhalation exposure and kidney cancer among workers and bystanders at metal degreasing facilities due to the EPA proposed policy to prohibit the use of TCE in industrial vapor degreasing facilities.
+Since this case study aimed to estimate occupational health benefits, the target population was workers and bystanders at metal degreasing facilities.
+The target health outcome was kidney cancer since there is strong evidence for a causal relationship between TCE and kidney cancer (Chiu et al., 2013).
+Thus, we estimated the health benefits and costs the proposed policy by estimating kidney cancer from TCE inhalation exposure for workers and bystanders at metal degreasing facilities.

-Estimation of the number of target population and prevalence of exposure
+Estimations of the size of the target populations and the prevalence of exposure

-In 2006, EPA conducted the risk assessment for he thalogenated solvent cleaning source category including TCE.
+In 2006, EPA conducted risk assessments for halogenated solvents, including TCE.
 The study estimated the total number of degreasing facilities to be approximately 1,900 (EPA, 2006).
-It included 154 large industrial facilities and the 1,746 small-medium industrial facilities.
-In a 2014 EPA risk assessment (EPA, 2014) it was estimated that five workers per facility and 12 occupational bystanders per facility were exposed to TCE.
-Based on this results, we estimated total that 9500 employees and 22800 occupational bystanders at industrial vapor degreasing facilitiesin U.S could be a target population in this case study.
-Also, according to the EPA risk assessment, at least 90 % of solvent used degreaser was TCE (Agency 2014).
-We used this rate as a prevalence of exposure among workers at vapor degreasing facilities.
-As a result, we assumed that 90% of the target population (workers at vapor degreasing facilities) was exposed to TCE.
+This included 154 large industrial facilities and 1,746 small-medium industrial facilities.
+In a 2014 EPA risk assessment (EPA, 2014), it was estimated that 5 workers per facility and 12 occupational bystanders per facility were exposed to TCE.
+Based on these estimates, we estimated a target population for this study of 9,500 employees and 22,800 occupational bystanders at industrial vapor degreasing facilities. e Also, according to the EPA risk assessment, at least 90 % of the degreaser used was TCE (Agency 2014).
+We used this rate for prevalence of exposure and therefore assumed that 90% of the target population (workers at vapor degreasing facilities) was exposed to TCE.

-3) Estimation of the relationship between exposure and health outcome
+3) Estimation of the relationship between exposure and health outcomes

-The association between TCE and kidney cancer was assessed through the comprehensive review of the epidemiological literature of TCE (Scott & Jinot, 2011).
-The research used meta-analysis based on the systematically reviewed well-designed studies.
-Therefore, it provided quantitative evaluations of the evidence for associations between TCE exposure and kidney cancer(Scott & Jinot, 2011).
+The association between TCE and kidney cancer was assessed through a comprehensive review of the epidemiological literature (Scott & Jinot, 2011).
+The research used meta-analysis of well-designed studies for a quantitative evaluation of the evidence for associations between TCE exposure and kidney cancer(Scott & Jinot, 2011).

-For overall TCE exposure group, the summary relative risk (RRm) was 1.27 (95% CI: 1.13, 1.43) and the estimated relative risk for highest exposure groups was 1.58 (95% CI: 1.28, 1.96) (Scott & Jinot, 2011).
-We presumed that the higher exposure group represented the exposure of worker at industrial vapor degreasing facilities and the overall exposure group indicated the occupational bystanders.
-As a result, the relative risk of kidney cancer among metal degreasing worker was 1.58, and the relative risk of kidney cancer among bystanders at vapor degreasing facilities was 1.27.
+For the overall TCE exposure group of both workers and occupational bystanders, the evaluation showed a summary relative risk (RRm) of 1.27 (95% CI: 1.13, 1.43)..
+We assumed that workers were the higher exposure group and estimated the relative risk for workers only to be , 1.58 (95% CI: 1.28, 1.96) (Scott & Jinot, 2011).

 4) The population attributable fraction (PAF) in the exposure scenario

-We estimated the PAF between TCE and kidney cancer based on the assumption which about 90 % of TCE used as degreasing solvent at industrial vapor degreasing facility.
-The estimated PAF among worker was 0.34 (95% CI: 0.2, 0.46) and the estimated PAF among bystanders was 0.2 (95% CI: 0.1, 0.26).
-It stated that 34 % of kidney cancer among worker and 20 % of kidney cancer among bystanders at vapor degreasing facilities could be preventable if TCE were removed.
+We estimated the PAF between TCE and kidney cancer based on the assumption that TCE accounts for 90 % of the degreasing solvents used in industrial vapor degreasing.
+The estimated PAF for workers was 0.34 (95% CI: 0.2, 0.46) and 0.2 (95% CI: 0.1, 0.26) for bystanders.
+This suggests that 34 % of kidney cancer among workers and 20 % of kidney cancer among bystanders at vapor degreasing facilities could be prevented if TCE were removed.

-5) The estimation of health benefit (attributable health burden) due to the EPA proposing a policy
+5) The estimation of health benefit (attributable health burden) due to the EPA’s proposed policy